-Over 26,000 Amazon shoppers swear by these waterproof storage totes — they're down to $4 a pop
+These massive waterproof storage totes have 26,000+ fans — and they're down to $5 a pop

 Another happy customer is thrilled at how much they can fit inside.
 "They are so sturdy and have never ripped on me, no matter how much I stuff them," they shared.
 "I love knowing that the bottom won’t fall out on me while I’m carrying them.
 They are sewn extremely well."

 Use these handy storage totes in your closet, laundry room and even your car to get organized.
-There's even a tag pocket to help you label what's inside.
+There's even a tag pocket so you can label what's inside.

 If you have Amazon Prime, you’ll get free shipping, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)